Skills

 - No network access (unless explicitly configured)

-- No persistent storage (sandbox destroyed after execution)
+- No persistent storage (sandbox destroyed after each

-/output/directory - Time limits enforced (5-minute default timeout)
+/output/directory - Time limits enforced (5-minute default, configurable via

 Next Steps